LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 # Python Visual Building Controller (RTU) with ISO 16484-5 BACnet to Simulate Building HVAC System

-**Project Design Purpose** : In this project, I extend the [Python-Based virtual Remote Terminal Unit Simulator System](https://www.linkedin.com/pulse/python-virtual-plc-rtu-simulator-yuancheng-liu-elkgc) (which interfaced to SCADA system via Modbus-TCP, Siemens-S7Comm, IEC 60870-5-104 and IEC 62541 OPC-UA-TCP)  by adding the support for **ISO 16484-5 BACne**t protocol.
-In this article I will also show the detailed usage of the RTU frame work to build on automated HVAC controlling system.
+**Project Design Purpose** : In this project, I extended the [Python-Based virtual Remote Terminal Unit Simulator System](https://www.linkedin.com/pulse/python-virtual-plc-rtu-simulator-yuancheng-liu-elkgc) (which interfaced to Lvl3-OT SCADA system via `Modbus-TCP`, `Siemens-S7Comm`, `IEC 60870-5-104` and `IEC 62541 OPC-UA-TCP`)  by adding the support for **ISO 16484-5 BACnet** (Building Automation and Control Networks) protocol.
+In this article I will also show the detailed usage of the RTU library frame work to simulate one automated HVAC controlling system.

-The enhanced virtual RTU simulator developed in this project focuses on modeling the core behaviors of BACnet devices and controllers, including data acquisition, value exchange, processing, and automated control according to the ISO 16484-5 specification which can help build the OT components in cyber range.
+The enhanced virtual RTU simulator developed in this project focuses on modeling the core behaviors of BACnet devices and controllers, including data acquisition, value exchange, processing, and automated control according to the ISO 16484-5 specification which can help to build the OT components in cyber range.
 This project delivers three key capabilities:

 - **BACnet Communication Module** – A Python BACnet communication layer (server and client) supporting interaction among Sensors, Controllers, RTUs, BACnet Gateways, and SCADA/HMI systems, enabling analog and discrete BACnet data exchange.
-- **RTU Simulator Framework** – A virtual building-system controller framework that simulates physical components such as HVAC, lighting, and security systems, supporting monitoring and automatic control based on predefined logic rules.
+- **RTU Simulator Framework** – A virtual building-system remote controller framework that simulates physical components such as HVAC, lighting, and security systems, supporting monitoring and automatic control based on predefined logic rules.
 - **Data Processing and Control Module** – A plug-in Python module for BACnet data storage, processing, and control-signal generation, integrated with the RTU simulator framework to execute control strategies.

 ```python